moenus/mgconfig/docs/doc_tips_and_hints.rst

 ====================

 - The order of the configuration definitions within the configuration definion files and the order of the files (when working with multiple configuration definion files) is important.
-  The dafault reference resoulution requires that the referenced configuration item was evaluated before.
+  The default reference resolution requires that the referenced configuration item was evaluated before.

 - A section prefix can be used for multiple sections.
 The config_id ([section_prefix]_[config_name]) must be unique.